 Submission of manuscript and illustrations

-It is also possible to send text files directly to the editor: annette.landen[a]abo.fi
+Manuscripts and text files are sent directly to the editor: annette.landen[a]abo.fi

 PLEASE, DON'T FORGET!
 For the peer-review process, all images are also to be presented in a separate file (word- or pdf-file), together with their captions.